iainfm/BirdStrike/README.md

 (To re-enable repeat but replace A9 with 60 (RTS))

 ## Changes
+09/01/21 Added playable binary with BeebEm-format .INF file and a .SSD file containing the repaired game.
+These are as close to the original as possible, so require BirdSk1 to be loaded first.
+Shift-Break the disk image, or replace file BirdSk2 on your Bird Strike floppy/image with the one here.

 08/01/21 Cause of the original glitch/crash discovered!
 See code at label L1F03.

 06/01/21 Additional comments added.
 Vector table data hard-coded so BIRDSK1 doesn't need to be loaded first.
 NOPs added so memory locations are consistent with the original binary.